-The desire to support student learning in the classroom, free of examinations, either internal or external, has led to the demonization of so-called summative assessment (SA) in the literature, where it is little discussed theoretically, other than to report on its potential functions.
-Notable exceptions are Scriven (1967) and Taras (2012b, 2016) who interrelate processes of assessment with potential functional contexts.
-On the other hand, discussions about formative assessment (FA) are many, although most are linked to its functions (Taras, 2012a).
-This ongoing debate is seen as negative by Lau (2016) and Taras (2015) because, as part of the dichotomy between SA and FA, feedback is generally only associated with FA, and much of the potential of using SA for learning is thus excluded.
+The desire to support student learning in the classroom, free of examinations either internal or external, has led to the demonisation of so-called summative assessment (SA) in the literature, where it is little discussed theoretically, other than to report on its potential functions.
+Notable exceptions are Scriven (1967) and Taras (2012b, 2016) who inter-relate processes of assessment within potential functional contexts.
+On the other hand, discussions about formative assessment are many, although most are linked to its functions (Taras 2012a).
+This on-going debate is seen as negative by Lau (2015) and Taras (2015) because as part of the dichotomy between SA and formative assessment (FA), feedback is generally only associated with FA, and much of the potential of using SA for learning is thus excluded.

-Significantly, the paucity of proper engagement with the disentangling of summative and formative functions and processes, and their relationships to learning, has led to a myriad choices of meanings, which has impeded the development of assessment literate stakeholders: students, tutors, managers and those who train tutors and managers.
-These people are limited in their understandings precisely because of the limitations of the available theoretical frameworks, developed by those perceived to be in authority, be they researchers or those who use outputs of research to inform staff at the chalkface.
-Consequences of unaligned assessment theories and practice are that learners are exposed to disparate practices and sometimes theories (particularly students of education).
-As a result, their confidence in assessment processes is diminished, and student-inclusive assessment becomes more difficult to implement (Rust et al., 2005; Cowan, 2006; Lindblom-Ylänne et al., 2006; Smith and Sodano, 2011).
-SA and FA are not mutually exclusive; on the contrary, both processes are identical in that a judgement is made of the work using explicit or implicit parameters (i.e. criteria and standards) within any given context.
+Significantly, the paucity of proper engagement with the disentangling of summative and formative functions and processes and their relationships to learning has led to a myriad of choices of meanings, which has impeded the development of assessment literate stakeholders: students, tutors, managers and those who train tutors and managers.
+These persons are limited in their understandings precisely because of the limitations of the available theoretical frameworks, developed by those perceived to be in authority, be they researchers or those who use outputs of research to inform staff at the chalk face.
+Consequences of unaligned assessment theories and practice are that learners are exposed to disparate practices and sometimes theories (particularly students of education) and their confidence in assessment processes becomes diminished, and student-inclusive assessment is more difficult to implement (Rust et al., 2005; Cowan, 2006; Lindblom-Ylänne et al., 2006; Smith and Sodano, 2011).
+SA and FA are not mutually exclusive, on the contrary both processes are identical in that a judgement is made of the work using explicit or implicit parameters, i.e. criteria and standards, within any given context.
 Both SA and FA can produce grades and information for justifying the judgement and also for future improvement.
 The expectation is that when this information is used, it becomes formative (Taras, 2016).
 Therefore both SA and FA have the potential to be 'of' learning and 'for' learning.
 Even external examinations provide information linked to standards through the grade.